Cloud protection and sample submission at Microsoft Defender Antivirus

 Send all samples automatically

-- If configured, all samples will be sent automatically
+- If configured, all samples are sent automatically

 - If you would like sample submission to include macros embedded in Word docs, you must choose "Send all samples automatically"